pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/authoring-packages/index.md

 ---

-If you are just jumping in here are some resources you may want to keep handy to get yourself familair with the other parts of Pulsar we will be using here.
+If you are just jumping in, here are some resources you may want to keep handy to get yourself familiar with the other parts of Pulsar we'll be using.

 - [Pulsar Package Registry API]()
 - [Pulsar Editor API]()